amardeep026/devops/git learning.md

 git branch -m <old-branch-name> <new-branch-name> # branch rename git branch -d <branch-name> # delete branch git ls-tree --name-only HEAD # to list files in branch

+###### Stash is a way to save your changes in a temporary location.
+It is useful when you want to make changes to a file but don’t want to commit them yet.
+You can then come back to the file later and apply the changes.
+git stash
+git stash save "work in progress on X feature" git stash list
+###### Tags are a way to mark a specific point in your repository.
+They are useful when you want to remember a specific version of your code or when you want to refer to a specific commit.
+git tag <tag-name>
+git tag -a messaged -m "testing tag" b55bf3d

+## remote Repo

+git push -u origin main  # to check remote repos git remote add origin git@github.com:amardeep026/devops.git   # setup remote linking